Ahmed-G-ElTaher/Neuron-Pruning-with-L-inf-norm-is-better-than-with-L-2-norm-/README.md

 ## why don't we use it ? also in Regularization for models ?

-# i think it's related to the fact of.
+# it's related to the fact of.
 L-1 ≥ L-2 ≥ L-inf